Table of Contents Show

 Just like all properties, there are great new developments and then there are lemons.
 Don’t get caught buying a lemon. – Gea Elika, Principal Broker at Elika Real Estate

 With new construction comes the chance for tax abatements.
-Due to incentives, the developer gets their taxes reduced which then gets passed on to the buyer in the form of lower monthly carrying costs.
+Due to incentives, the developer gets their taxes reduced, which gets passed on to the buyer in lower monthly carrying costs.
 Up until 2016, it was the 421a tax abatement that created this.
-Now it’s the Affordable New York Housing Program that will ensure lower monthly carrying costs for several years down the road.
+The Affordable New York Housing Program will ensure lower monthly carrying costs for several years.

-When looking at new developments to buy, one of your options will be pre-construction.
-This is when the developer has filed plans with the attorney general, has an approved offering plan and is selling units off the plan and through a showroom.
-With pre-construction buyers have the chance to put money down on a unit well ahead of closing.
+One of your options is pre-construction when looking at new developments to buy.
+This is when the developer has filed plans with the attorney general, has an approved offering plan, and sells units off the plan and through a showroom.
+With pre-construction, buyers have the chance to put money down on a unit well ahead of closing.
 What’s good about this is that you can take advantage of buying at Schedule A pricing.
 Most quality developments see 3-6 amendments before selling through.
-Thus, when purchasing at schedule A, there’s an excellent chance of yielding a paper gain on your purchase.
-Keep in mind this won’t be as cheap as older buildings, but it will at least be less expensive than the price once construction is finished.
+Thus, when purchasing at Schedule A, there’s an excellent chance of yielding a paper gain on your purchase.
+Keep in mind that this won’t be as cheap as older buildings, but it will be less expensive than the price once construction is finished.

-Depending on the rate of annual growth you may be able to close on the property, put it back on the market and flip it for profit.
-However, the downside of this is that the building’s completion could be delayed and tie up your invested capital.
-Also, in reality, flipping is never a good idea in New York and often does not work due to the high closing costs when buying and selling.
+Depending on the annual growth rate, you may be able to close on the property, put it back on the market, and flip it for profit.
+However, this downside is that the building’s completion could be delayed and tie up your invested capital.
+Also, flipping is never a good idea in New York and often does not work due to the high closing costs when buying and selling.
 In New York, flippers often get flipped; the best strategy is to buy and hold.

 For investors, new developments offer the chance for substantial gains.
-They will still be classed as ‘new construction’ for some years after their completion which makes for a great selling point.
-Also, they have all the latest amenities and designs which buyers (particularly foreign buyers) want to see in an NYC property.
+They will still be classed as ‘new construction’ for years after completion, making for a great selling point.
+Also, they have all the latest amenities and designs that buyers (particularly foreign buyers) want to see in a New Development in New York City.

-However, if you’re going to buy as an investor then (as with any investment) you need to do your research to ensure the best chance of a good return.
-So long as you think micro, choose the right location, the quality, and finish is of high caliber and you time your resale, you should see a solid return on your original investment.
+However, if you buy as an investor, then (as with any investment), you need to do your research to ensure the best chance of a good return.
+So long as you think micro, choose the right location, the quality and finish are of high caliber, and you should see a solid return on your original investment by your resale.